carocad/hugsql/README.md

 - Enjoy :)

-For more examples, check the [resources/sql](./resources/sql) directory
+For more examples, check the [example queries](./test/sql) used to test hugsql